docker-flow/docker-flow-swarm-listener/README.md

 docker logs $ID
 ```

-The output of the `docker logs` commands is as follows.
+The output of the `docker logs` commands is as follows (timestamps are removed for brevity).

 ```bash
 Starting Docker Flow: Swarm Listener